Digital Marketing Agency | SEO, Paid Social & PPC

 ChatGPT

-ChatGPT integrates the conversation history with a user into its responses, mimicking the dynamics of a genuine conversation.
-Following the success of the new GPT interface, Microsoft demonstrated its commitment by making a substantial investment in OpenAI and integrating a version of GPT into its Bing search engine.
+ChatGPT integrates the conversation history with a user into its responses, mirroring the dynamics of an actual conversation.
+After the success of the new GPT interface, Microsoft showed its commitment with serious investment into OpenAI, integrating a version of GPT into its search engine Bing.

 Dall-E